100+ Looped Venues in Sarasota and Manatee Counties – Click here for list (New Window will open)

 If you have never used your T-Coil, we recommend seeing your audiologist to confirm you have one and to learn how to engage it.
 If your aid doesn’t have a T-Coil, talk to your audiologist about adding one.

 Once you have access to your T-Coil, we suggest coming to one of our monthly meetings where we always have a Loop System to support the speakers.

 Local Venues with Hearing Loops

 The first hearing loop system in Sarasota was installed in March 2011.

-Since then, 70+ other locations have been looped.
-For an up-to-date list of venues please see here.
+100+ venues have been looped in Sarasota/Manatee.
+For a list of venues please see here.